ClementTr/Pandas-Skills/README.md

-# Pandas-Skills
+# Pandas-Skills <br>
-Python 3
+Python 3 <br>
+We advice you to use a python3 virtual environment <br>
 Please pip requirements.txt